-Although traditionally a rural area, the tremendous growth in this district has increased the need for police services, and in response, the number of police officers assigned to the East Precinct has increased as well.
+The tremendous growth in this district has increased the need for police services, and in response, the number of police officers assigned to the East Precinct has increased as well.
 As the population continues to grow in this district, we anticipate an even greater demand for police services and the subsequent addition of police officers to the precinct's staff.
 The staff and officers of the East Precinct are committed to providing professional police services and improving the quality of life for citizens throughout the district.